-Secondly, it's a great idea to bookmark a weather site, download a weather widget to keep on your desktop, or (now in the age of Ipods and smartphones), download a weather app.
+Secondly, it's a great idea to bookmark a weather site or download a weather app to keep on your tablet or smartphone.
 Then the night before your run, just before you go to bed, check the forecast for the next morning.
 Go ahead and lay out what you'll wear based on it being 10°-15° warmer than the predicted temp.
 Weather predictions can often change overnight, so it's a good idea to double check the temp when you wake up to see if you need to make any wardrobe modifications.

 On cold days, it's best to wear layers.
 Layers act as insulation.
 Also, as you sweat, the perspiration will travel from the lower layers to the outer layers keeping you dryer (if you're wearing technical fabric clothing and not cotton).
 And, if you overdressed, you can easily remove a layer.
 Here are a few of the types of layers you'll need: